kumikokashii/hospitalrun-frontend/README.md

 Get started by checking out the [Frontend Contributing Guide](https://github.com/HospitalRun/hospitalrun-frontend/blob/master/.github/CONTRIBUTING.md) for:
 - What's the tech stack?
-- Where can I learn about the technologies?
+- Where can I become familiar with the technologies?
-- Where can I browse issues?
+- Where do I browse issues?
 - How do I set up my local environment?
 - How do I run tests locally?
 - How do I submit my changes?